 Tools

-DANGER: seperating the chrome index ring peice from outer helicoid
+DANGER: seperating the chrome index ring peice (outer helicoid) from central helicoid

-TWO separating marks aligned to focus ring's infinity symbol, on the lip of the helicoid and the edge of the black paint of the chrome index ring peice
+TWO separating marks aligned to focus ring's infinity symbol, on the lip of the central helicoid and the edge of the black paint of the outer helicoid/chrome index ring peice

 Note at this point, everything has been done at the rear of the lens.
 Inspect how the lens helicoids look when collapsed and at infinity.